Christopher Luxon: Abortion

-Conflict in Gaza
+Gaza war

-In response to the Gaza war, Luxon stated that he was shocked and saddened by Hamas's overnight attacks against Israel.
+In response to the Gaza war, Luxon stated that he was shocked and saddened by Hamas's October 7 attacks against Israel.
 Luxon condemned Hamas' attacks and stated that Israel had a right to defend itself.

 He later committed New Zealand to active military support, saying "I want us to be in lockstep with our partners who have common interests and actually be right there with them at that time."
 In January 2024, he authorised deployment of 6 NZDF personnel to support military action against Houthi forces in the Red Sea, saying "it's about us standing up for things that we believe in, and we can either talk about them or we can actually do something about it as well and make sure that we put real capability alongside our words".

-On 30 January 2024, Luxon announced that New Zealand would be suspending its annual NZ$1 million aid to UNRWA (the United Nations Relief and Works Agency for Palestinian Refugees in the Near East) following allegations that several UNRWA workers had participated in the 2023 Hamas-led attack on Israel.
+On 30 January 2024, Luxon announced that New Zealand would be suspending its annual NZ$1 million aid to UNRWA (the United Nations Relief and Works Agency for Palestinian Refugees in the Near East) following allegations that several UNRWA workers had participated in the 7 October attacks.
 His announcement followed a decision by the Ministry of Foreign Affairs and Trade to review New Zealand's aid to UNRWA.
 On 29 February 2024, Luxon announced New Zealand's designation of Hamas in its entirety as a terrorist entity.

 As the war on Gaza unfolded, Luxon's position changed.
 On 2 December 2024, Luxon confirmed that New Zealand would comply with an International Criminal Court (ICC) arrest warrant in the event that Israeli Prime Minister Benjamin Netanyahu visited New Zealand.
 During a press conference, he stated, "We believe in the international rules-based system, we support the ICC, and we would be obligated to do so."
 In June 2025, he described New Zealand's sanctions on Israeli ministers Bezalel Smotrich and Itamar Ben-Gvir as "entirely appropriate".

 On 9 August 2025, Luxon and Australian Prime Minister Anthony Albanese called for a ceasefire in Gaza and opposed Israeli plans to occupy Gaza City.
-On 13 August 2025, Luxon made remarks in Parliament criticising Israel's conduct of its war in Gaza, describing it as "utterly, utterly appalling."
+On 13 August 2025, Luxon made remarks in Parliament criticising Israel's conduct during the Gaza war, describing it as "utterly, utterly appalling."
 He also said that "I think Netanyahu has gone way too far.
 I think he has lost the plot."